TheOptimist/nixos/machines/virtuals/README.md

   - [ ] Set video options to QXL
   - [ ] Installing Scoop fails because it thinks its still an administrator
+  - [ ] Currently cannot clone volumes on a ZFS pool (do before creating secondary VMs)